Save As You Earn Share Option Plan

 Employee advantages

-There is no risk to employees as they can choose whether to exercise their option or take the cash at the end of the savings period.
+There is no risk to employees since they can choose whether to exercise their option or take the cash at the end of the savings period.
 Any share price discount offered locks in an immediate potential benefit, irrespective of future share price growth.

 The employee can make monthly savings of between £5 and £500 (although the company can set limits on the levels of savings according to remuneration or length of service).
 Employees can, therefore, choose to save according to their personal circumstances.